The Battle of Megiddo—Part II

 Aristotle tutoring Alexander.
 (Public Domain)

-However, once Philip was dead, Alexander set off on his journey and the rest is history.
-What set Alexander east was due to debt, but had his ego not been so bold and his character not so for risk-taking, history would have been very different.
-Like Achilles, Alexander died before he accomplished his dream or destiny, but the outcome was necessary.
+However, once Philip was dead, Alexander set off on his journey, and the rest is history.
+What set Alexander East was debt, but had his ego not been so bold and his character not so bold for risk-taking, history would have been very different.
+Like Achilles, Alexander died before accomplishing his dream or destiny, but the outcome was necessary.
 Achilles died at Troy before he could see it fall, but his name lived on, while Alexander died before he could conquer the entire world, but his name is forever etched into mankind’s memory.

 Triumphant Achilles dragging Hector's lifeless body in front of the Gates of Troy.